Honda Point disaster: Rescue efforts

 Rescue activity promptly followed the accident, and was widely commended for preventing an even higher death toll.
 Local ranchers, who were alerted by the noises of the disaster, rigged up breeches buoys from the surrounding clifftops and lowered them to the ships that had run aground.
 Fishermen nearby who had seen or heard the tragedy picked up crew members from USS Fuller and USS Woodbury.

 Surviving crew members of the capsized Young were able to climb to safety on the nearby USS Chauncey via a lifeline.
-The squadron's five destroyers that avoided running aground were also able to contribute to rescue efforts, by picking up sailors who had been hurled into the oil-coated surf and jagged rocks, and by assisting those who were stuck aboard the wreckage of other ships.
+The squadron's five destroyers that avoided running aground were also able to contribute to rescue efforts, by picking up sailors who had been thrown into the oil-coated surf and jagged rocks, and by assisting those who were stuck aboard the wreckage of other ships.
 Emergency trains along the coastal railroad also evacuated sailors, starting with the worst injured.

-After the disaster, the government did not attempt to salvage any of the seven wrecks at Honda Point, due to the nature of the damage each ship sustained.
+After the disaster, the government did not attempt to salvage any of the seven wrecks at Honda Point, due to the extensive damage each ship sustained.
 The wrecks themselves, along with the equipment that remained on them, were sold to a scrap merchant for a total of $1,035.
 The wrecked ships seemingly were still not moved by August 1929, when they appeared in film footage taken from the German airship on her circumnavigation of the globe; the footage is used in the semi-documentary film Farewell (2009).